petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 This all of course assumes you're using Calkit, which you should be, since it's free and open source, though I am biased.

+## An example

+Here's a project that hopefully reflects a realistically complex scenario.